 Walking or cycling along the towpath is an excellent way to experience the peace and tranquility of this rural canal.
 The canal towpath has recently been resurfaced between Newtown and Welshpool and work continues to the border at Llanymynech.

 This is also a popular canal for canoeing – paddling quietly through peaceful green surroundings is a great way to spot wildlife.
+Here's more information about trailable and portable boat launching locations on the Montgomery.

 The canal is home to 126 listed structures including the Llanymynech limeworks which includes the rare restored Hoffman Kiln and Chimney, both features of a forgotten industrial past that included quarries, limekilns and woollen industries.